Virality Project (US): Marketing meets Misinformation

 Video platforms can reduce viral spread of new videos via recommendation and search engines while videos are evaluated by fact-checkers.
 This could be done in an automated fashion on videos that mention high-manipulation-risk topics (like COVID) and would give fact-checkers and policy teams more time to make considered decisions.

 Video platforms should consider leaving up the original postings of controversial videos, annotated with the appropriate fact-check, and downranking or eliminating re-uploads.
 This creates one location that can be used to offer debunking content, both as a pre-roll on the video and in the recommended next videos.
-Eliminating the video completely is almost impossible, and doing so ensures that the original disinformation goes viral but that debunking content remains distributed.
+Eliminating the video completely is almost impossible, and doing so ensures that the original disinformation goes viral while debunking content is not distributed.
 Takedowns also have the secondary effect of leading to allegations of censorship that draw attention and even elevate the reputation of the creator or subject within some communities.

 The campaign to recast Judy Mikovits as a whistleblower offers a case study in the type of factional network dynamics and cross-platform content spread that will likely happen repeatedly over the coming months, around COVID-19 as well as the 2020 election.
 Although the activity involved some fake Twitter accounts, there was nothing that crossed the line into coordinated inauthentic behavior -- this was a marketing campaign that pulled ordinary people into the sharing process.
 However, it was also a marketing campaign that made blatantly false claims and increased confusion and skepticism around vaccines, health authorities, and institutional responses to the pandemic.
 Platforms have rightly committed to mitigating health misinformation; this example makes clear the need to develop better solutions that avoid after-the-fact content takedowns that turn manipulative charlatans into free-expression martyrs.
 Further study of cross-platform, cross-faction sharing dynamics around debunking content in particular would help inform fact-checking efforts, and help platforms gauge how to respond to highly-misleading viral videos.